microsoft/virtualnodesOnAzureContainerInstances/Docs/SecurityCustomizations.md

 The ACI cluster IP addresses will be assigned from the `AzureCloud` [service tag](https://learn.microsoft.com/en-us/azure/virtual-network/service-tags-overview).
 For those looking for a more limited scope, one could use the service tag targeted to only the region they are looking to use with ACI, which will be of the format `AzureCloud.<Region>` (EG - AzureCloud.CentralIndia).
 The IP address prefixes corresponding to Azure service tags can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=56519).

 Note that a single virtual node may be communicating with multiple ACI clusters - there is no guarantee of a 1:1 mapping from virtual node to ACI cluster.

+## Encrypt Deployment Data
+ACI's capability to use [encrypted deployment data via customer managed keys](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-encrypt-data) is now supported in virtual nodes (currently only for On-Demand usage, not yet with Standby Pools).
+Additional documentation can be found in the [Pod Customization section for CMK](/Docs/PodCustomizations.md#encrypting-aci-deployment-info-via-customer-managed-keys)